-While some spyware can be installed remotely, much of the time the perpetrator needs to have physical access to your iPhone.
+While some spyware can be installed remotely, much of the time, the perpetrator needs to have physical access to your iPhone.
 So make sure you have PIN codes or biometric authentication set up on all devices to avoid the risk of anyone tampering with them in person.

-4. Change Apple ID password
+4. Change your Apple ID password

-- Go to Settings
+- Go to Settings and tap your name.

-- Tap Change Password
+- Tap Change Password.

-5. Turn on 2FA
+5. Turn on two-factor authentication (2FA)

 6. Factory reset your iPhone

 If none of the above-mentioned options worked, try to factory reset your iPhone.
 Of course, this option is far from ideal.
 You’ll end up deleting all the data you’ve accumulated on your phone, so we recommend a hard restore only if nothing else works.

 Follow these steps to perform a factory reset and take spyware off your iPhone: